JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 ## Step 6: Normalize

-This step seems not to be needed any more.
+This step is mentioned in the colormipsearch repo, but it is not needed any more.

 ## Step 7: AWS upload